Split Unlearning: SISA Split Unlearning

-\item \textbf{Step 1}: \textbf{Client Weight Unfreezing and Dataset Modification (Line 2 - Line 4).} In this step, client-$ k $ that initiates the unlearning request unfreezes its weights and removes the intended unlearned samples from its dataset.
-This prepares the local model for retraining.
+\item \textbf{Step 1}: \textbf{Client weight unfreezing and dataset modification} (Line \ref{alg_2:unfreezing_start} - Line \ref{alg_2:unfreezing_end}).
+In this step, client $k$ that initiates the retraining request unfreezes its weights and removes the intended unlearned samples from its dataset, $D_r^k=D_o^k\setminus\lbrace D_u^k \rbrace$.
+This ensures the local model is prepared for unlearning by excluding any influence from the unlearned samples.

-\item \textbf{Step 2}: \textbf{Client Model Retraining and Freezing (Line 5 - Line 9).} The initiating client-$ k $ retrains its model from scratch for $ N $ epochs and then freezes the updated weights.
-It subsequently sends the intermediate outputs and labels or anonymized labels to the server (Line 10).
+\item \textbf{Step 2}: \textbf{Client model unlearning and freezing} (Line \ref{alg_2:unlearning_start} - Line \ref{alg_2:unlearning_end}).
+The initiating client $k$ retrains its model for $ N $ epochs and then freezes the updated weights.
+Subsequently, it sends intermediate outputs and corresponding labels to the server for further training on the server.
+This step removes residual traces of the unlearned samples from the local model of client $k$ and ensures that the outputs provided to the server reflect the updated model state.

-\item \textbf{Step 3}: \textbf{Server Model Updating (Line 12 - Line 18).} The server updates its cache with the received intermediate outputs of client-$ k $ and initializes the server model.
-It then trains the server model for $ M $ epochs using the updated cached values and finally outputs the updated predicted label.
+\item \textbf{Step 3}: \textbf{Server model updating} (Line \ref{alg_2:updating_start} - Line \ref{alg_2:updating_end}).
+The server updates its storage with the intermediate outputs of client $k$, trains the server model for $M$ epochs using the stored values, and then obtains the updated output distribution.
+This step integrates the updates of client $k$ into the server model, ensuring consistent unlearning while maintaining utility for unaffected data.